Skip to Content

 © meghair_

 The bowl cut, a daring ’90s style, is making a modern return.
 This haircut features a straight fringe and is rounded around the head, resembling a bowl shape.
+Today’s version often includes undercuts or texturing for a more contemporary look.

 29. Permed Hair